dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 Welcome to EasyEDA, a great web based EDA tool for electronics engineers, educators, students, makers and enthusiasts.

-There’s no need to install any software.
+There's no need to install any software.
 Just open EasyEDA in any HTML5 capable, standards compliant web browser.

 Whether you are using Linux, Mac or Windows; Chrome, Firefox, IE, Opera, or Safari.
 EasyEDA has all the features you expect and need to rapidly and easily take your design from conception through to production.